tremor-rs/tremor-www/docs/scripting/tremor-script/index.md

 As part of the tremor `pipeline` processing, there are times when it's necessary to track state across events over time (eg: in order to exploit stateful algorithms for session tracking, or building and maintaining application state).
 For this purpose, a tremor `pipeline` is equipped with operator node-level state management and storage capabilities that persists for the running lifetime of a pipeline deployed into the tremor runtime.

-From tremor-script, this shared storage is accessbile via the `state` keyword, which allows for accessing the storage contents via [path](#paths) expressions, akin to how the `event` keyword works (with the key difference being that the state storage is shared across events).
+From tremor-script, this shared storage is accessible via the `state` keyword, which allows for accessing the storage contents via [path](#paths) expressions, akin to how the `event` keyword works (with the key difference being that the state storage is shared across events).
 On pipeline initialization, the state is initialized as `null` and users are free to set it to arbitrary value over the course of processing.

 Here's a tremor-script example demonstrating the usage of the `state` keyword -- it maintains a counter for the events coming in and emits the count alongside the event: